Work smarter with document properties in Word

 Manage DocProperty Fields

-Opens a dialog box that lets you insert DocProperty fields, search DocProperty fields, etc. You will find more details above.
+Opens a dialog box that lets you insert DocProperty fields, search DocProperty fields, etc.

 Modify Document Data